crashWunderdog/web3-typescript-demo/README.md

-# Web3 dApp Lottery Demo
+# [WIP] Web3 dApp Coin Toss Demo

 ## Overview

-This project is a simple lottery game where users can bet on their favorite number and win big prizes.
+This project is a simple coin toss game where users can try to guess the end result of a coin toss to win some tokens.
 It is built using Next.js, Tailwind CSS, and TypeScript.
 The project demonstrates how to build a Web3 decentralized application (dApp) that interacts with the Ethereum blockchain.

 ## Features

 - **User Authentication**: Connect your wallet using popular wallet providers.
-- **Lottery Game**: Bet on your favorite number and participate in the lottery.
+- **Coin toss Game**: A UI for creating bets & seeing bet history for the connected Web3 wallet.
-- **Blockchain Integration**: All transactions are done on the Rinkeby testnet.
+- **Blockchain Integration**: This project demonstrates how to request transactions from the users and how to transfer payouts.
+All transactions are done on the Sepolia testnet.
 - **Responsive Design**: Optimized for both desktop and mobile devices.

 ## Technologies Used

-- **Next.js**: A React framework for server-side rendering and generating static websites.
+- **Next.js**: A React framework for server-side rendering and generating static websites (NextJs 15).
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **TypeScript**: A statically typed superset of JavaScript.
 - **Web3.js**: A JavaScript library for interacting with the Ethereum blockchain.